qubard/Chrollo/README.md

 # Why use this?

 You can find a lot of cool stuff with this.
-I was able to bypass all of [moat.gg](https://moat.gg)'s anticheat which simply took a screenshot of the user's screen, talk about invasion of privacy!
-Taken from `addons_moat_addons_lua_plugins_moat_modules_snap_client_client.lua`
+I was able to bypass all of [moat.gg](https://moat.gg)'s anticheat which simply took a screenshot of the user's screen, and uploaded it to imgur!

 ```lua
 ...